amdeb/amdeb-doc/Dev/Code Style.md

 ##Code Style Check##
 ---

-In addition to code review, an automatic code style checking tool such as [Pylint] (http://www.pylint.org/) is recommended to be used to enforce standard code style.
+In addition to code review, an automatic code style checking tool.
+[Pylint] (http://www.pylint.org/) is recommended to be used to enforce standard code style.
+Every code file **MUST** pass Pylint check before it is checked in.

 ##Code Document##
 ---